Phoenix Criminal Damage Attorneys

 Call (602) 428-7104 today to speak to a Phoenix criminal attorney at MayesTelles PLLC.

-What are the penalties for Criminal Damage?
+What Are the Penalties for Criminal Damage?

-Prosecutors need only prove that the damage was the result of
+In any case, prosecutors need only prove that the damage was the result of

 reckless behavior.
 For example if a person was in a car accident and damaged a utility pole